Skip to content

 Syncing files using mutagen

-I recommend using mutagen to sync your files between your development machine and the server.
+I recommend using mutagen to sync your files between your development machine and your remote server.

 Installation